 Things in life come and go, but what I value can never leave me.
 Family have always supported me and have been in my corner even when I had no one to call a friend and talk to.

 I was born on January 15, 2001.
 My mom told me that when I was born, my whole family was in the room including my dad Michael, and my four older siblings.
 My mom, Renita, said that when I was a baby she and her mother, my grandma, Carol, would hold me and pray over me that I follow the path of Jesus and grow to be strong man in Christ.
 There’s one song that stands out to me, “You are my sunshine my lovely sunshine, you make me happy when clouds are grey.
 You’ll never know that how much I love you, please don’t take my sunshine away.”

 When bad things like drugs and violence hurt people in my community, it makes me sad.
-My nephew’s brother, Charles, died this year during the summer.
-He died from an incident with his baby mama where his baby mama's ex shot him.
-He also was a drug dealer.
+My nephew’s brother died this year during the summer.
 Many people believe that the incident happened due to street related things and background stories that were not told.
-Charles’ death happened due to him making bad decisions and not focusing on positive living.
+His death happened due to him making bad decisions and not focusing on positive living.
 It hurts, but it inspires me to continue to do what I am doing now.

 Something that I really love and am trying to pursue and allow to grow is my music career.
 Music has been apart of my life since I was baby.
 I love almost all genres of music except country.

 In my music you can hear me talk about what I believe in.
 I do rap, r&b , and even some pop.
 I take my time and write all of my music.
 It comes deeply from my heart.
 For example, “you proved to me that times are changin´ that's why I declined yo call when my phone was rangin'.
 Yeah, you jump man to man like yo name is Jordan, RKO´d yo treaty like my name is Orton.”